infotel4iarc/CanReg5-RestAPI/readme.md

 ## Bulk import
 Imported file will be stored at `target/upload` by default, this can be changed with `bulkUploadDir` in `application.properties`

+If bulkUploadDirDeleteOnStartup is set to true in properties, the directory's content will be deleted on start up.

 - POST /bulk/import/{dataType}/{encodingName}/{separatorName}/{behaviour}/{writeOrTest}
   - input data
     - csvFile: multipart/form-data